felipemohr/IsaacLab-Quadruped-Tasks/README.md

 This repository contains an extension with tasks for training quadruped robots using Reinforcement Learning in Isaac Lab.

+So far, there are 2 tasks that can be used to train Unitree's Go2 robot:

+- `Isaac-Quadruped-Go2-Blind-Flat-v0`: blind locomotion, only on flat terrain
+- `Isaac-Quadruped-Go2-Blind-Rough-v0`: blind locomotion, on irregular terrain

 ## Installation
 1. Begin by installing NVIDIA's [Isaac Sim](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html) and [Isaac Lab](https://isaac-sim.github.io/IsaacLab/source/setup/installation/binaries_installation.html).
 2. This repository includes an Isaac Lab extension with the quadruped tasks.
 To install it, follow these steps: